JamesWoolfenden/terraform-aws-codebuild/README.md

   sourcecode             = var.sourcecode
   type                   = var.type
 }

+As always a full example is included for reference.
 ```

 ## Detailed Notes

-These template inplment the module terraform-aws-codebuild.
-It includes a number of default behaviours.
+These templates inplement the module terraform-aws-codebuild.
+It includes a number of defaulted behaviours.

 ### Sample buildspec files